wlh18/javascript-2/ReadMe.md

 > In this way we are able to loop over an array and dynamically access `numsArr` at index `i`, executing a block of code on each item in the array.
 >
 > NOTE: While for loops are useful for looping over arrays, they are not intrinsically tied together.
-The important thing to remember, is that a for loop exectues a given code block until the provided condition evaluates to false.
+The important thing to remember, is that a for loop executes a given code block until the provided condition evaluates to false.

 ### Objects